eWert-Online/OSnap/README.md

 - [ ] **Wait for dom events**:
       Maybe we can find a way, to wait for specific events to be triggered on the page.
 For example: Wait for all animations on the page to complete before taking the screenshot.

-If you find a bug or think some feature is missing, don't hesitate to file an issue.
+If you find a bug or think some feature is missing, don't hesitate to submit an issue.